 Campaign Automation: helps you to set up dynamic paths with a contact or lead, based on their previous actions.

-Campaign Management System (CMS): a software solution which is design to measure and to handle different components of a marketing campaign.
+Campaign Management System (CMS): a software solution that is designed to measure and to handle different components of a marketing campaign.

-Click-Through-Rate (CTR) – the rate is calculated based on how many people navigates to your website directly from the add or link.
+Click-Through-Rate (CTR) – the rate is calculated based on how many people navigate to your website directly from the add or link.

-Content Advertising: a process of producing content with the purpose of promoting the content though distribution channels.
+Content Advertising: a process of producing content with the purpose of promoting the content through distribution channels.

 Content Delivery Network (CDN): a geographically distributed network of proxy servers and its data centers.
 With a CDN, the visitors experience higher availability and performance.

-Content Management System (CMS) – it might have the same abbreviation as campaign management system but they are conceptually different.
-Content manager system hosts the content on companies website.
+Content Management System (CMS) – it might have the same abbreviation as a campaign management system but they are conceptually different.
+The content manager system hosts the content on the companies websites.
 An example of a CMS is WordPress.

-Conversion Rate Optimization (CRO): a system which help increase website visitors and helps to convert them into customers.
+Conversion Rate Optimization (CRO): a system which helps increase website visitors and helps to convert them into customers.

 Cost Per Click (CPC) – a solution where a visitor is sent forward to the website from the add.
 The cost of this solution is based on the number of clicks on the link.

-Cost Per Impression (CPM) – an advertising measurement which is used to measure the cost efficiency of a campaign.
-The average cost for thousand impressions.
+Cost Per Impression (CPM) – an advertising measurement that is used to measure the cost efficiency of a campaign.
+The average cost for a thousand impressions.

 Dashboards: displays the KPIs through a web page which is linked to a database that constantly updates the rapport.

 Data Visualization: a presentation of data in a graphical format.
-It enable decision makers to see the data visually so they could understand difficult concepts or identify new patterns
+It enables decision-makers to see the data visually so they could understand difficult concepts or identify new patterns

-Digital Transformation: the usage of digital technology to drastically improve company’s performance.
+Digital Transformation: the usage of digital technology to drastically improve the company’s performance.